son-n-pham/SQL_CheatSheet/README.md

 FROM table2;
 ```

-### WITH is used to combine two tables but at least one of them is the result of another calculation.
+### WITH combines two tables which at least one of them is the result of another calculation.
 Let's dive into an example to understand *WITH*

 ```SQL